The AI Marketing Playbook 2026: What Actually Works

 - Anomaly detection that flags problems before your Monday morning review

-Here’s my problem with how most teams use it.
+My problem is with how most teams use it.
 They ask the AI what to look at instead of telling it what they want to know.
 That’s backwards.

 AI analytics tools are answer machines.
 They need good questions.
 If your team doesn’t know what questions to ask, no amount of AI will fix your strategy.

 I’ve seen marketing teams with more dashboards than insights.
-Forty-seven beautifully designed charts and zero decisions made.
+Forty-odd beautifully designed charts and zero decisions made.
 That’s not a data problem.
 That’s a thinking problem.

 The Vapor: What Sounds Good and Delivers Nothing

-Alright.
-Time to name some categories that are mostly hype in 2026.
+Time to name the categories that are mostly hype in 2026.

 ”AI Brand Voice” Tools